53 Different Types of Beetles in Michigan

 15. Seven-spotted Lady Beetle

-The seven-spotted ladybeetles in Michigan are the most common and widespread ladybug species found in Michigan and North America.
+The seven-spotted ladybeetles in Michigan are the most widespread ladybug species found in Michigan and North America.

 It can be identified by its black head and six orange spots, five on the elytra (wing covers) and one on each side.
 As a result, it is also called the C-7 or septempunctata.